Cardiovascular disease in women: Shifts and trends

-As a follow up, a recent 2019 AHA survey of the awareness of CVD being the leading cause of death in women has been on the decline in the last decade.
+As a follow-up, a recent 2019 AHA survey of the awareness of CVD being the leading cause of death in women has been on the decline in the last decade.
 The greatest differences were seen among Hispanic women, non-Hispanic Black women and the age group of 25 to 34 year old.
-These trends are similar to those ones found in the 2012 survey done by the American Heart Association.
-This shift in knowledge demonstrates a great need for cardiovascular health programs targeted to women, to ensure that they are able to successfully access the needed resources to ensure successful CVD treatment and prevention.
+These trends are similar to those found in the 2012 survey done by the American Heart Association.
+This shift in knowledge demonstrates a great need for cardiovascular health programs targeted to women, to ensure that they can successfully access the needed resources to ensure successful CVD treatment and prevention.

 Moreover, trends have also demonstrated a difference in CVD risk and treatment amongst women from different ethnicities.
-In the 1980s, African American women had double the mortality rates compared to other women between the ages 30 to 39.
-Although this number has improved, in comparison to white women, the disparity still persists.
+In the 1980s, African American women had double the mortality rates compared to other women between the ages of 30 and 39.
+Although this number has improved, in comparison to white women, the disparity persists.
 A 2007 study that black and Hispanic women were nearly half as aware (31% and 29% respectively) than their white counterparts (68%).
-This is alarming as minority groups have been shown to be at an increased risk of higher cholesterol levels and many other risk factors that cause CVD.
+This is alarming as minority groups are at an increased risk of higher cholesterol levels and many other risk factors that cause CVD.
 Studies have found this may be due to lack of educational intervention being targeted to these groups to ensure equity access to health resources.

-Future research is working to establish gender-specific guidelines and ensure that treatments, diagnoses, and overall practices are adjusted to encompass the differences of women with CVD into clinical application.
+Future research is working to establish gender-specific guidelines and ensure that treatments, diagnoses, and overall practices are adjusted to encompass the differences of women with CVD in clinical application.

-Cardiovascular Disease Diagnoses

-CVD is an umbrella term to encompass numerous conditions of the cardiovascular system.
-These can be chronic, i.e. ongoing issues, or acute, i.e. having a sudden onset.
-There are several different types of CVD, of which the most prevalent are: